LumiToad/LumiToad/README.md

   <h2>About me</h2>

   <p>
-    I am Lukas, a Game Engineering student at School For Games <a href="https://www.school4games.net">➡</a> from Berlin, Germany. <br />
+    I am Lukas Schmidt from Berlin, Germany.<br />
-    Learning how to code since October 2022.<br /><br />
+    I studied Game Engineering (programming, not design) at the School For Games <a href="https://www.school4games.net">➡</a>. <br />
-    Most of these projects have been developed with an agile-heavy production.<br />
+    Most of the projects below have been developed with an agile-heavy production.<br />

 <h3>Featured Projects</h3>